It is important that you keep your blood sugar under control to avoid complications of diabetes.

 Causes of gum disease

-Dental plaque (main cause of gum disease)
+- Dental plaque (the main cause of gum disease)

 Plaque is a soft, sticky film that builds up on your teeth and contains millions of bacteria, food particles and saliva.
 Plaque deposits need to be removed from your teeth regularly (every 12 hours) through brushing and flossing to prevent the plaque hardening into tartar.
 The bacteria in plaque cause tooth decay and gum disease.